maintenance

 • Quarterly: Check gaskets, deep clean grinder

-• Annually: Consider professional service for heavy use
+• Annually: Consider professional service if you’re a heavy user

 Weekly and monthly maintenance schedule infographic